Audience: You are expected to have successfully

 value.
 Hence you cannot code (defun

-badsucc (:long i) (+i i 1))
+badsucc (:long i) (+i i 1)) for two reasons: its

 first formal argument i is a long stuff, and